There can be challenges to shop for and wear shorts when you have thicker legs and bigger thighs.

 Avoid shorts that are too tight

-Ok, here’s the deal ladies…when you have big thighs, wearing shorts that are SUPER tight aren’t going to be the most flattering option for you.
+Ok, here’s the deal ladies…when you have big thighs, wearing shorts that are SUPER tight isn’t going to be the most flattering option for you.
 I know, I know…it seems like skin tight shorts are everywhere but trust me on this.

 Not only will you feel so much more comfortable wearing shorts that have some room in the thigh area (aka aren’t intending into your skin) but they will also be a whole lot more figure flattering.